A friend recently asked for my advice about landing a promotion.

-- He wants to earn promotions with merit.
+- He wants to earn promotions on merit.

-This is noble.
-But what if his peers are more assertive in positioning?
-Then my client will wait.
+But what if his peers take a more assertive approach?

 - Ignoring that “self-confidence” is a critical hiring criterion for managers.

-Let’s look at both to see why your work won’t always speak for itself.
+Let’s look at each to see why your work won’t always speak for itself.

 How Bad Do You Want It?

-I have mistakenly promoted many who weren’t sure they wanted the next role.
-I saw great people getting uncommon results.
-So I put on my sales hat and convinced them to take a chance.
+I have mistakenly promoted good people who weren’t sure they wanted the next role.

-She did a manager’s job without the title, often without noticing it.
-But she didn’t want the pressure of being responsible for a team’s results and also didn’t want to give up her individual duties, which was her true passion.
+She did a manager’s job without the title.
+But she didn’t want the pressure of being responsible for a team’s results.
+She also loved her job and didn’t want to give up her individual duties.

-I stubbornly persuaded her to take the leap, largely because she was our best internal option and I wanted someone that I trusted in this role.
-I believed that her self-confidence would improve as she progressed as a manager.
+I stubbornly persuaded her to take the leap because she was our best internal option.
+I wanted someone that I trusted in this role.

 I was wrong.